waynodiablo/Oystercard/battle_ships/battle_ships.md

 It is a good idea to spend some time researching the domain of the battleships game and discovering the objects that you will need for this application to work (think back to what we did with [boris bikes](/boris_bikes/boris_bikes.md) in Version 0).

 One of the things you have to keep in mind is to simplify as much as you can when you are creating the model of your game.
-Think of what you need to build first and what you will have to conside in future, don't try to get everything nailed down ( _and designed perfectly_ ) to begin with, you will learn more about the game as you go.
+Think of what you need to build first and what you will have to consider in future, don't try to get everything nailed down ( _and designed perfectly_ ) to begin with, you will learn more about the game as you go.

 Consider also that you could build simple versions of the game first.
 You could build a game with only a single player, or build a game with a grid of only 1x1 size, that only had 1 type of ship.
 Get a very simple version working and then very gradually increase the complexity by adding new features.
 One way to ensure that you are always building simple working versions is to choose one user story at a time and build a single feature test that reflects it, and try to stick exclusively to only that functionality necessary to support that user story.